jangdan/book/src/ch18-01-what-is-oo.md

 > data and the procedures that operate on that data.
 The procedures are
 > typically called **methods** or **operations**.

-Using this definition, Rust is object oriented: Structs and enums have data, and `impl` blocks provide methods on structs and enums.
+Using this definition, Rust is object-oriented: Structs and enums have data, and `impl` blocks provide methods on structs and enums.
 Even though structs and enums with methods aren’t _called_ objects, they provide the same functionality, according to the Gang of Four’s definition of objects.